-Home’s search bar only filters project names, not chats or docs.
-Hit Cmd+K; global Search indexes every chat, file, Review, and Discovery.
+Home’s search box matches project details — the name and the client — not what’s inside your chats and files.
+For that, hit Cmd+K; global Search indexes every chat, document, Review, and Discovery.

-The list narrows down with the four tabs at the top of the page.All
+The list narrows with the tabs at the top of the page, each showing a count.All

 All

-Every project you have access to.
+Every project you have access to that hasn’t been archived.
 Default view.

 Team